iugamarian/links/README.md

 I bought 2 of these drives as external “MyBook” drives for my backups on offer for ~£100 each.
 The external cases I sold on Ebay for £20 each.
 So £80 for 6TB is not bad

+In case someone is interested in my little script.
+Just fill in all the affected hard disk models you have in your system into the “model” variable of the script separated by a space. ioping needs to be installed too.

+#!/bin/bash

+models="WDC_WD60EZRZ"

+killall ioping 2>/dev/null

+for model in $models; do

+  disks=$(ls /dev/disk/by-id/*$model*|grep -v part)

+  for disk in $disks;do

+    ioping -i 7s -q $disk &

+  done

+done

+Disclaimer: as always, do it at your own risk

 # Western digital harddisk 8 seconds parking head idle fix